jazzarati/csv_piper/README.md

 ```
 * `source` is a hash representing the row data out of the csv which may have been modified by a previous pre-processor
 * `errors` is an instance of `CsvPiper::Errors::Row`

+If you return `nil` instead of `[transformed, errors]` all further processing of the row will be skipped.

 _Return value_ is what will be passed into _source_ and _errors_ of the next pre-processor (and processors).
 Final pre-processor value of _source_ will be passed to each processor as a frozen hash.
 Final pre-processor value of _errors_ will be passed to the first processor.